NV Energy Injects New Life Into Faulty Cable

 Reaping the Benefits

 For the past decade, underground cable failures have topped the outage list for NV Energy’s Southern system.
 At the height of the underground cable fault problem, the utility had nearly 600 underground cable faults annually that were backlogged and listed to be fixed either by fault repair procedure of splicing the cable or total replacement.
 Once the company’s engineers and managers fully embraced a cable-injection program and dedicated crews and materials to the effort, the cable failure trend began to reduce.
 This improved service reliability and reduced crew call outs for faulted cable repairs.
 Customers experienced outages less frequently and were happier, and fewer customers complained about NV Energy crews digging up neighborhood sidewalks, streets and landscaping.
-Injected cables have a 20-year warranty from the date of their injection and 100% of injection costs are reimbursed in case of an internal failure.

 The cable injection program is regarded as the most impactful maintenance program southern Nevada administrates.
 Its success is a significant contributing factor in NV Energy’s favorable reliability performance comparisons as measured in the Edison Electric Institute’s Reliability Reports.
 In fact, NV Energy’s southern Nevada service territory placed within the top decile for the 2011 EEI Reliability Report for both SAIDI and SAIFI metrics.